ZJamesL/graphics-playground/raytracer/README.md

 # Overview
-This repository hold my implementation of raytracer from this book https://www.gabrielgambetta.com/computer-graphics-from-scratch/
+This repository holds my implementation of a raytracer from this book https://www.gabrielgambetta.com/computer-graphics-from-scratch/
 Gabriel Gambetta has the implementation right here https://github.com/ggambetta/computer-graphics-from-scratch/blob/master/demos/raytracer-01.html
-The chapter on implementing the raytracer provides code for many of the operations, so much so you can implement your own raytracer without having to consult his implemenation.
+The chapter on implementing the raytracer provides code for many of the operations, so much so you can implement your own raytracer without having to consult his code.
+My implementation adds some extensions and features to the raytracer that are listed below.
+Take a look :D

-# basic_raytracer.js and basic_raytracer_improved.js
-basic_raytracer.js is my attempt at implementing a raytracer just from the "Basic Raytracing" chapter without consulting the code linked in "overview" except for a quick glance to start off. basic_rayracer_improved.js is the implementation of the raytracer after I completed basic_raytracer.js and looked over Gabriel Gambetta's implementation and incorporated code from his that I think is better than what I did.
-Both of these raytracers can be seen in action on the raytrace.html page.
+# Color lighting
+The first extension I made to this raytracer was colored lighting.
+Now instead of having only a single light intensity factor that results in dimmer or brighter white light, the light intensity has a red, green, and blue component.

+# Triangle Primitives
+This addition allows for the use of triangles as primitives in the raytracer.
+Previously the only other primitive was the sphere.
+This is important as triangles (and also quads) are the base primitives for many renderers.
+Every object can be broken down into triangles.
+Thus this allows for us to render more complex objects.
+The implementation of this was a fun learning experience.
+Only 1 function, the closestIntersection() function, needed to be modified and a new function, the intersectRayTriangle() function, was added.
+In order to implement this I had to test to see if the ray intersected with the plane a triangle layed on and then test to see if that intersection fell inside the triangle.
+To check if the point was inside the trianlge I originally opted for using a dot product test to see if the point was on the 'inside' of each of edges of the triangle, however I ran into some diffuculties with this implementation.
+I then found another solution here -- https://math.stackexchange.com/questions/4322/check-whether-a-point-is-within-a-3d-triangle -- that used barycentric coordinates that worked.

+# vec3 code refactor
+The last addition I did was that I added an object type called a vec3 which just a vector of 3 components - x, y, and z.
+With this I replaced almost every instance of any array of 3 values - such as in the object positions, colors, and vector math - with vector 3.
+I did this originally just to help make the code more comprehensible and cleaner, however what I didn't expect was that this made the raytracer run much **much** faster.
+Have a look for yourself.
+There are 2 html files, colored_raytracer.html and color_raytracer_old.html.
+The latter is the old implementation that just used arrays of length 3 the the former is the one that has vec3 support added.
+The newer version is much faster.